 Florence is one of the most popular places to go in Italy, but some visitors need a break from the Renaissance capital after a day of sightseeing.
-It’s helpful, then, that high-speed trains have made it easy to use Bologna as a homebase from which to visit Florence.
+That is why saying in Bologna as your home base and visiting Florence from there is a good idea.
+Thankfully, the high-speed trains serve the Bologna to Florence route.

-The two cities are only 67 miles (108 km) apart, which would take about 1 hour 20 minutes to drive.
-The train more than cuts that in half, and gives you the ability to relax on the trip at the same time.
+The two cities are only 67 miles (108 km) apart, which would take about 1 hour and 20 minutes to drive.
+The train cuts this travel time by more than half, and it gives you the ability to relax on your journey, rather than being preoccupied with driving.

 Frequent Trains from Bologna to Florence

-There are slower trains connecting the two cities, too, but they turn the journey into a 2-6 hour one.
-Since ticket prices on the fast AV trains cost $17-26, it doesn’t make much sense to take the slower trains.
+There are also slower trains connecting the two cities, but they turn the journey into a 2-6 hour one.
+Since ticket prices on the fast AV trains cost $17-26, it would not be beneficial to take the slower trains.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 There are plenty of direct trains from Bologna to Florence making the 35-minute trip, so you should be able to find one that fits into your schedule.